pfrest/pfSense-pkg-saml2-auth/docs/INSTALLATION.md

 ```

 Please note that uninstalling the package will not remove any applicable cache or log files.
 If you want to remove
-these files as well, you can run the following commands as well:
+these files as well, you can run the following additional commands:

 ```shell
 rm -rf /var/cache/pfSense-pkg-saml2-auth